PlunderStruck/jammer_time/README.md

 ### **Improving Performance with Vectorization**

 Another major challenge was making the script efficient.
-Initially, I used **`iterrows()`** to loop through each row of data when merging machine data with the schedule data and when checking which shift a row belonged to. **This was SLOW AS HELL.**
+Initially, I used **`iterrows()`** to loop through each row of data when merging machine data with the schedule data and when checking which shift a row belonged to. **This was SUPER SLOW.**

 Since I needed the script to process years of data efficiently, I had to find a better solution.
 Eventually, I discovered vectorization and implemented it where needed.
 Now, the script can process a full year's worth of data in about one minute.